 Even the alleged bank accounts which he claims belongs to him is nothing but mere edited screenshots from someone who has mastered how to work with PhotoShop software.

 Finally, there is no clear description of what this software really is.

 While the promotion video claims that FX Revenge is a robot that copies trades from its owner (who we have now established to be fake), we also suspect that this software has some binary options element in it.

-FX Revenge is totally fraudulent since the author misleads traders with false information that isn’t relevant to the product in question.
+FX Revenge is fraudulent since the author misleads traders with false information irrelevant to the product.

 If you sign up with a fake email address, you will be given access to another part of the website where you will see that this product is also doubling up as a binary options software.

 We are not sure how FX Revenge is supposed to trade Forex and binary options at the same time.
 This discovery make the entire product very suspicious because this fact is never mentioned in the first video.

 So what can we conclude out of this?
 Well, the answer is simple.
 FX Revenge is a scam.

 If you want to trade Forex profitably while avoiding scams like this particular one, you should probably consider this list of FX products and services.

 Valforex.com will not be liable for any damages incurred due to the usage of any information displayed on this website.
 The information and trading guides found on the website constitute the authors’ opinion only.
 Trading Forex, Binary options and Cryptocurrencies involve high-risk and are not suitable for all investors.
 Online trading in general, may not be legal in your jurisdiction.
 It’s visitors’ responsibility to make sure these entities are legal in their jurisdiction before engaging in trading activity.
 All trademarks, images and logos that appear on this site are copyrights of their respective owners and have been used under the Act of Fair Use.